John Quinton: Memorials

-He is buried in the grounds of the church of St John the Baptist in Leeming.
+He is buried in the grounds of St John the Baptist's Church, Leeming, Yorkshire.

-The Quinton Memorial Trophy is a commemorative Baton which all ATC members contributed to as a memorial to his bravery.
+The Quinton Memorial Trophy is a commemorative Baton which all Air Training Corps (ATC) members contributed to as a memorial to his bravery.
 This was originally awarded annually at RAF Halton to the highest achieving former ATC cadet in each graduating class of apprentices of No. 1 School of Technical Training.
 In 1993, No 1 SoTT moved to RAF Cosford and the trophy is now held at RAF Cranwell and is awarded annually to the ATC SNCO who, on completion of the Senior NCO Staff Initial Course, attains the highest overall marks in all examinable subjects.
 A small replica of the baton was presented to Margaret Quinton and their son Roger on behalf of the Air Training Corps.

-There is a memorial in Whetstone United Reform (ex Congregational) Church referencing the Boy Scouts.
+There is a memorial in Whetstone United Reformed (ex Congregational) Church referencing the Boy Scouts.

 The Coat-of-Arms was granted by the College of Arms with the assistance of John Brooke-Little CVO FSA Norroy and Ulster King of Arms.
 The design shows an eagle owl (symbolising the Night Fighters) clutching a twin-headed serpent (symbolising the two enemies Germany and Japan) above a background of night and day.
 The winged amulet symbolises a navigator and the fleur-de-lis represent the Boy Scouts.
 The Motto – 'Animo et Fide' (Courage and Faith) – was chosen by his eldest grandson, Jason Quinton, as being appropriate for his grandfather.

 RAF Leeming had a special room constructed in his memory in the old control tower.
 Later this was demolished and a separate room was established in the main buildings.
 On the 60th anniversary of the accident, on 13 August 2011, a new accommodation block was named the Quinton Block in his memory.

 Also on the 60th anniversary a plaque was unveiled in Hudswell, North Yorkshire near the actual crash site.
 The memorial commemorates the seven airman and one cadet who died in the crash as well as the story of the single cadet who survived.

 1869 (Middlesbrough) Squadron ATC Headquarters building.
 An opening ceremony was performed on 15 September 2007 by Roger Quinton naming their new Headquarters 'The Quinton GC Building' in his Father's memory.